-Assurances The parties referred to in this document are all Federal agencies, including but not limited to the United States Department of Education, the United States Department of Agriculture, the United State Department of Health and Human Services and the United States Department of Labor, all herein referred to as the "DEPARTMENT," and the Alaska Department of Education and Early Development, herein referred to as the "Alaska Department of Education and Early Development", and the local educational agency, herein referred to as the "SUBGRANTEE."
+The parties referred to in this document are all Federal agencies, including but not limited to the United States Department of Education, the United States Department of Agriculture, the United State Department of Health and Human Services and the United States Department of Labor, all herein referred to as the "DEPARTMENT," and the Alaska Department of Education and Early Development, herein referred to as the "Alaska Department of Education and Early Development", and the local educational agency, herein referred to as the "SUBGRANTEE."
 The Alaska Department of Education and Early Development may make funds available to the SUBGRANTEE for programs operated by the SUBGRANTEE in accordance with requirements and regulations applicable to such programs.
-Consistent with 2 CFR Part 200 and 34 CFR Sections 75-79 and 81-86, the SUBGRANTEE assures, if awarded a grant, subgrant, or contract: 1.
-For the period of the grant award, the district assures that it will implement policies, procedures, and programs that are consistent with all requirements of the Elementary and Secondary Education Act (ESEA) and applicable regulations and consistent with Alaska statutes and regulations.
-2. The district will use ESEA funds to supplement the district's existing programs and will not use ESEA funds to supplement existing or reduced general or other funds.
-The district will provide, on request, other data as required, and will maintain all required documentation at the district office.
-The district completed the ESEA consolidated application with group planning and input from teachers, principals, program administrators, parents, community, and other required participants.
-5. The district certifies that it has no policy that prevents, or otherwise denies participation in, constitutionally protected school prayer in public elementary and secondary schools under Title IX Section 9524 of ESEA and as detailed in the US Department of

-The district understands and will comply with all applicable assurances for ESEA federal grant funds as provided in the ESEA

-7. The grantee will ensure that it does not obligate or award funds to any party that has been debarred or suspended, either by requiring a certification from the party or by checking SAM.gov prior to awarding or obligating funds per 2CFR180.330(a).
-The grantee will also ensure that the requirements under 2CFR180 Subpart C are communicated to parties awarded or obligated
+Consistent with 2 CFR Part 200 and 34 CFR Sections 75-79 and 81-86, the SUBGRANTEE assures, if awarded a grant, subgrant, or contract:

+- For the period of the grant award, the district assures that it will implement policies, procedures, and programs that are consistent with all requirements of the Elementary and Secondary Education Act (ESEA) and applicable regulations and consistent with Alaska statutes and regulations. - The district will use ESEA funds to supplement the district's existing programs and will not use ESEA funds to supplement existing or reduced general or other funds. - 3.
+The district will provide, on request, other data as required, and will maintain all required documentation at the district office. - The district completed the ESEA consolidated application with group planning and input from teachers, principals, program administrators, parents, community, and other required participants. - The district certifies that it has no policy that prevents, or otherwise denies participation in, constitutionally protected school prayer in public elementary and secondary schools under Title IX Section 9524 of ESEA and as detailed in the US Department of Education guidance of February 7, 2003. - The district understands and will comply with all applicable assurances for ESEA federal grant funds as provided in the ESEA Federal Programs Assurances and Certifications Packet uploaded as a related document. - 7.
+The grantee will ensure that it does not obligate or award funds to any party that has been debarred or suspended, either by requiring a certification from the party or by checking SAM.gov prior to awarding or obligating funds per 2CFR180.330(a).
+The grantee will also ensure that the requirements under 2CFR180 Subpart C are communicated to parties awarded or obligated federal funds per 2CFR180.330(b).